rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-user-permissions-for-dedicated-hosting/index.md

 the MyRackspace Portal.
 The **Admin** permission (on a device or service) grants the user the ability to access and manage the device or service.

+Review the FAQ section for answers to common issues.

 ### Categories of permissions

 The following categories of permissions are available for Dedicated Hosting